-The purpose of the dress code is to clarify a standard of appearance that reflects biblical principles of modesty, appropriateness, gender distinctiveness and stewardship which will encourage students to bring glory to God.
-(I Corinthians 10:31) There are several other important reasons why a dress code is required at GCA:
+The purpose of the dress code is to clarify a standard of appearance that reflects biblical principles of modesty, appropriateness, gender distinctiveness, and stewardship which will encourage students to bring glory to God (I Cor.
+10:31).
+There are several other important reasons why a dress code is required at GCA:

-- To dispense with competition due to outward appearance and affluence - To de-emphasize outward appearance and stress, in its place, inward character development - To limit the distractions and to focus on learning - To enhance school spirit - To allow students to demonstrate a submission to authorities placed over them
+- To dispense with competition due to outward appearance and affluence - To de-emphasize outward appearance and stress, in its place, inward character development - To limit distractions and to focus on learning - To enhance school spirit - To allow students to demonstrate submission to authorities placed over them